infinispan/js-client/README.md

 npm install
 ```

-Once these steps have been executed, the script to start the servers can be
-executed via:
+Next, start the Infinispan Servers as defined in the domain configuration via:

 ```bash
 ./run-domain.sh